 A crêpe is a thin pancake that is primarily made with wheat flour, milk, and eggs.
 It can be eaten plain or with sugar, jelly, peanut butter or even Nutella.
 Crepes are traditionally a dessert, although, in some regions of France, it is eaten savoury.
-In Brittany, an effort is made to differentiate crêpes that are sweet and "galettes" which are the savoury version of crêpes, made this time with buckwheat flour, and has this sour taste and more brown looking aspect.
+In Brittany, an effort is made to differentiate sweet crêpes and "galettes" which are the savoury version of crêpes, made this time with buckwheat flour, and has this sour taste and more brown looking aspect.

 Crêpes Hold a Unique History

-Crepes actually have a tumultuous and long history.
+Crepes have a tumultuous and long history.
 Thanks to archaeological excavations, historians have traced the discovery of crepes to 7,000 years BC after grain grind fragments were found.
 It is believed that one day a woman spilled her edible slurry onto heated stones that immediately cooked this latter and turned it into a crepe by mistake.
-Many other stories exist of how crepes were discovered.
+Many other stories exist of how crêpes were discovered.
 What has been asserted is that crepes are also part of the colonial history of France.
-One of galettes and crepe's main ingredient is buckwheat and was allegedly brought back by the French from Asia, specifically from Népal, the Himalayas, and Turkey during the crusades of the 13th century.
+One of galettes and crepe's main ingredients is buckwheat and was allegedly brought back by the French from Asia, specifically from Népal, the Himalayas, and Turkey during the crusades of the 13th century.
 The Bretons introduced the Black Wheat when the Duchess Anne of Brittany imposed it on his lands in the fifteenth century, wishing to ensure the harvests even to the most deprived of his kingdom.
 The peasants were lucky since the plant requires little work and was little taxed, turning their poorly fertile land into a gold mine.
-Besides, the buckwheat gives harvest after 3 months.
+Besides, the buckwheat gives harvest after three months.
 Many poor people fed on porridge and patties, crushing the seeds transformed into flour.
 At that time, the luxury and abundance criteria were eating crêpes several times a day, which was reserved for lords.

 What Is Brittany?